ebonynaranja/hupia/README.md

 ---

 ## **Acknowledgments**
-- Inspired by my bro telling me...
+- Inspired by my brother telling me...
 Why don't you build your own?!!
 - Exploring and using Zig for performance and simplicity.

 ---